othelovieira/othelovieira.github.io/_posts/2024-01-14-setting-up-mission-python-apple-silicon-edition.md

 Download the Mission Code file from https://www.sean.co.uk/books/mission-python/index.shtm

-Once the file has downloaded and unzipped from within Terminal move to the escape folder (I unzipped the into my Downloads folder to test).
+Once the file has downloaded and unzipped from within Terminal move to the escape folder (I unzipped the file into my Downloads folder to test).

   - Open Terminal (Cmd+Spacebar, type Terminal, press Enter).
   - Type cd Downloads